 Option 2: Approved Plantings

-Property owners can mulch and plant nature strips, though this option can require more maintenance.
-It is best to use a natural organic mulch around your plantings to create a good growing environment.
+Property owners can mulch and plant nature strips, though this option may need more maintenance.
+It is best to use a natural, organic mulch around your plantings to create a good growing environment.

 Option 3: Permeable Surfaces